Charles Hull (British Army officer): Military career

-Educated at Trinity College, Cambridge, Hull was commissioned as a second lieutenant into the Royal Scots Fusiliers on 16 November 1887.
 He was promoted to lieutenant on 10 September 1890, and to captain on 24 February 1897.
-Appointed adjutant of the 2nd battalion on 23 January 1899, he was among the officers in charge as the battalion was sent to South Africa in late October 1899, following the outbreak of the Second Boer War.
-He was wounded at the battle of the Tugela Heights in late February 1900, as his battalion took part in the Relief of Ladysmith.
+Appointed adjutant of his regiment's 2nd Battalion on 23 January 1899, he was among the officers in charge as the battalion was sent to South Africa in late October 1899, following the outbreak of the Second Boer War.
+He was wounded at the Battle of the Tugela Heights in late February 1900, as his battalion took part in the relief of Ladysmith.
+He was promoted to brevet major in November 1900.